Griselda Reyna, never imagined she would be fleeing a group of armed men who had just kidnapped and murdered her two sons.

 Millions of women like Reyna endure the hardships of living in the U.S. because that may be better than persecution, exploitation, and even death in their home countries.

 Many of the undocumented workers and refugees come from countries plagued by violence and drug trafficking.
-The reported in December 2014 “of the 486,651 apprehensions nationwide, 468,407 of those apprehensions were of individuals from Mexico, El Salvador, Guatemala, and Honduras.”
+The U.S. Department of Homeland Security reported in December 2014 “of the 486,651 apprehensions nationwide, 468,407 of those apprehensions were of individuals from Mexico, El Salvador, Guatemala, and Honduras.”

 That includes many “family units” – individuals apprehended with a family member – and “unaccompanied alien children.”
 The number of family unit apprehensions along the U.S.-Mexico border increased from 14,855 in fiscal 2013 to 68,445 in fiscal 2014.
 Over the same time, the number of unaccompanied alien children who were apprehended rose from 38,759 to 68,541.

 Among those are millions of undocumented women – some of the most vulnerable workers in U.S. society.

 They receive none of the protections that the Civil Rights Act of 1964, which prohibits discrimination based on race, color religion, sex, or national origin, or the Equal Pay Act of 1963, which prohibits wage disparity based on gender.

 Undocumented workers often earn less than U.S. citizens in the same jobs, but undocumented women typically earn even less than their male counterparts.

 According to a Pew Hispanic Center report, only 58 percent of undocumented women work in the U.S. compared to 98 percent of undocumented men.

 The demand for cheap labor in the U.S. and the desperation of undocumented women who need to support their families create the ideal environment for exploitation by U.S. employers.

 Targets for abuse and low pay